PAYONE-GmbH/shopware-5/README.md

 24118 Kiel, Germany<br>
 Phone +49 431 25968-400<br>
 Fax +49 431 25968-1400<br>
-shopware@payone.de<br>
+shopware@payone.com<br>
-www.payone.de/shopware
+www.payone.com/shopware

 ## License
-See our License Agreement at: https://www.payone.de/fileadmin/downloads/sonstiges/PAYONE_Haftungs_und_Lizenzvereinbarung_Extensions.pdf
+See our License Agreement at: https://www.payone.com/fileadmin/downloads/sonstiges/PAYONE_Haftungs_und_Lizenzvereinbarung_Extensions.pdf

 ## About PAYONE
 PAYONE provides business solutions for comprehensive automated processing of all payments in e-commerce.
 The payment service provider is part of the Sparkassen-Finanzgruppe and authorised as a credit institution by the German Federal Financial Supervisory Authority.
 PAYONE's service portfolio includes acceptance and processing for national and international payment methods, plus all payment services.
 Standardised interfaces and extensions allow simple integration into existing e-commerce and IT-systems whilst maintaining strict security standards.<br>